pub struct NewtonCG<L, F> { /* private fields */ }Expand description

 §Requirements on the optimization problem

-The optimization problem is required to implement Gradient
+The optimization problem is required to implement Gradient and Hessian.

 §Reference